-- Cooper and Crabtree have proven to be one the NFL's most reliable receiving duos, ranking seventh in the league with 1,048 combined receiving yards. - Between the two of them, they have five 100-yard receiving games (Cooper has three and Crabtree has two). - For the first time since 2002 (Charlie Garner, Jerry Porter and Jerry Rice), three Raiders (Cooper, Crabtree and Andre Holmes) have at least three receiving touchdowns through the team's first seven games. - At the current pace, both Cooper and Crabtree are on pace to catch over 75 passes and record over 1,000 receiving yards. - Both players have caught at least four passes in each of the team's first seven games.
-The Raiders are 4-1 when they combine for at least 10 receptions in a game.
+- Between the two of them, they have six 100-yard receiving games (Cooper and Crabtree each have three). - At the current pace, both Cooper and Crabtree are on pace to catch over 75 passes and record over 1,000 receiving yards. - Both players have caught at least four passes in each of the team's first eight games.
+The Raiders are 4-2 when they combine for at least 10 receptions in a game. - For the first time since 2002 (Charlie Garner, Jerry Porter and Jerry Rice), three Raiders (Cooper, Crabtree and Andre Holmes) had at least three receiving touchdowns through the team's first seven games. - Both receivers rank in the top 23 in the NFL in receiving yards and in the top 18 in receptions.